WorldHealthOrganization/stepsMDA2021/README.md

 ### Forest plots

 There are two parts for creating plots in PDF, SVG and EMF formats: `01_load_save_scripts.R` and `02_make_plots.R` (located in Plots folder).
 The first script is used to create an Rds data file, containing all modules, and the second one is used for loading the Rds, manually adjusting which indicators are included, and plotting.
-The XLSX mapping spreadsheet (located in Plots folder) is used for manually adjusting which indicators are included for plotting, using `include_in_analysis` variable.
+The XLSX mapping spreadsheet (located in Plots folder) is used for manually adjusting which indicators are included for plotting, using `include_in_analysis` variable (TRUE or FALSE).

 ## Getting help